Who we are

 Jane Stark, Executive Director

-“Sam Azeez Museum offers living memorial for a unique slice of Jewish history”
+“The Sam Azeez Museum offers a living memorial for a unique slice of Jewish history.”

 Director's Welcome

-The Sam Azeez Museum of Woodbine Heritage represents one hundred and twenty-five years of unique Jewish history.
+The Sam Azeez Museum of Woodbine Heritage represents one hundred and thirty years of unique Jewish history.
 That history began with the arrival of Russian Jewish settlers in August 1891 as a result of the philanthropy of German Jewish industrialist Baron Maurice DeHirsch.
 Woodbine was begun as an agricultural experiment, to allow the Russian Jewish immigrants to become "of the land."

 Located in northwest Cape May County, the museum is housed in the former Brotherhood Synagogue, which was built in 1893 and consecrated as an Orthodox shul in 1896.
 More than a century later, bar and bat mitzvahs are still celebrated and special Shabbat and High Holiday services continue to be held in the sanctuary of the restored synagogue.
 The museum is a living memorial to those who came to a new land and created their own Jewish-American story.